Best Bassinet of 2021

 babybay Bedside Sleeper

-The babybay Bedside Sleeper is a top of the line, thoughtfully designed bedside co-sleeper with a minimalistic yet beautiful vibe.
-This product attaches directly to your bed with height adjustability for a perfect fit with a sleeping area for the baby that is easy to access while mom is in bed.
+The babybay Bedside Sleeper is a high-quality, thoughtfully designed bedside style co-sleeper with a minimalistic yet lovely look.
+This option attaches to your bed with some height adjustability for a "just right" fit with a sleeping area for the baby that is easy to access while mom is in bed.
 The babybay Classic Comfort Mattress Pad with Cotton Cover that comes with the bundle fits the sleeper's frame well, but there are many mattress options from which to choose to customize your decision-making.
 The sides are absent of fabric create a breathable environment for the baby with a very similar feel to a crib thanks to the wooden slats.
-Overall, the babybay is a sturdy, durable sleeping environment for a newborn that will fit in with any nursery decor or design.
+Overall, the babybay is a sturdy, durable sleeping environment for a newborn that is lovely enough to work with any nursery decor.

-While this option isn't budget-friendly perse, we think that it is a standout heirloom-style option that is guaranteed to be well-loved and used through the long haul to welcome new members of the family.
+While this product is one of the most expensive in the group and therefore not suitable for tight budgets, we feel it is a standout heirloom-style option that will be well-loved and used through the long haul to welcome new members of the family for years to come.

 Read review: babybay Bedside Sleeper